 Madou Djembe's CD is one of the best albums on djembe that I have.

 Not a strictly tradtional djembe ensemble, but Youssou N'Dour uses the djembe solo brilliantly here in his style of African pop.
-The solo starts at about 2:15.
+The video is cued up to where the solo starts.

 Here are a couple of alternatives to the 3 basic notes of the djembe (bass, tone and slap) used in a solo.
 Kassoum Sanogo is shown here incorporating finger rolls.
 He also gets a different sound by playing with the finger on the very edge of the drum.